segments-ai/segments-voxel51-plugin/README.md

 Current limitations:
- - It's currently not possible to fetch annotations for Segments.ai sequences.
+ - It's currently not possible to fetch annotations for Segments.ai sequences (except `multisensor-sequences`).
+ - For `multisensor-sequences`: you can only fetch annotations for the pointcloud annotation task.
+Importing image annotations from these datasets is not yet implemented.

 ## Add issue